 During your first trimester (weeks 1 to 12), your breasts may start to feel swollen and tender.
 They may tingle.
 Your nipples may stick out more than usual.

 Some women find that their breasts start to get bigger during this time.

 In the second trimester (weeks 13 to 27), your breasts will get larger and heavier.
 You may need a larger bra that gives you more support.
 You will probably feel less of the tenderness and tingling from early pregnancy.

 As your breasts grow, the veins become more noticeable under the skin.
 The nipples and the area around the nipples (areola) become darker and larger.
 Small bumps may appear on the areola.
 These bumps will go away after you have your baby.

 Some women get stretch marks on their breasts.

-growing baby.
+In the third trimester, your breasts will grow some more and may feel even heavier.
 You may need a larger bra or a bra extender.

 If you haven't had colostrum leaking from your breasts before, it may start to happen now.
 But some women don't have leaks.
 Either way, it has nothing to do with your ability to breast-feed.